 During the first semester in the program, the CEC will develop a clinical progression plan for each student.
-The CEC's goal is to assign each student to a clinical assignment that will increase exposure where he/she can use the skills he/she has learned in his/her courses to show clinical skill proficiency in "real-life" experiences.
-At its core, clinical education experiences are assigned based on the student progression through three specific phases: Beginner (1st year, Fall Semester), Pre-professional student (1st year, Spring Semester), and Professional student (2nd year, fall and Spring Semesters).
+The CEC's goal is to assign each student to a clinical assignment that will increase exposure where the student can use the skills they have learned in their courses to show clinical skill proficiency in "real-life" experiences.

+At its core, clinical education experiences are assigned based on the student progression through three specific phases: Beginner (1st year, Fall Semester), Pre-professional student (1st year, Spring and Summer Semesters), and Professional student (2nd year, Fall and Spring Semesters).

-Beginner students will be assigned clinical hours by the CEC to allow the student the opportunity to gain a diverse understanding of the profession.
+Beginner level students will be assigned clinical hours by the CEC to allow the student the opportunity to gain a diverse understanding of the profession.
 The beginner level students will be required to adhere to the CEC's plan of progression in order to efficiently and effectively utilize skills learned in the didactic courses.

-The Pre-professional level students continue to build from the beginner level phase.
-However, the pre-professional level students will have gained more knowledge and skill development to provide added hands-on experiences.
+Pre-professional level students continue to build from the beginner level phase.
+However, the pre-professional students will have gained additional knowledge and skill development to provide added hands-on experiences.

-The Professional level students are assigned to clinical immersion education experiences that align with specific criteria set forth by the CAATE as well as the student's interest.
-The student will have the opportunity to request clinical experiences, however, discretion will be used by the CEC to keep the student on track to graduate.
+Professional level students are assigned to clinical immersion education experiences that align with specific criteria set forth by the CAATE as well as the student's interest.
+The student will have the opportunity to request clinical experiences, however, discretion will be used by the CEC to ensure the student remains on track to graduate.